-Lambda Pi Eta (LPH) is the honor society of the National Communication Association.
+Lambda Pi Eta, or LPH, is the honor society of the National Communication Association.
 It is fully accredited by the Association of College Honor Societies.
 This honor society was established in 1985 and now has more than 400 active chapters.
 LPH is represented at Auburn University by the Omicron Zeta chapter.

-- Lambda Pi Eta (LPH) was established in 1985 at the University of Arkansas.
+- Lambda Pi Eta was established in 1985 at the University of Arkansas.

-- It extends to over 400 active chapters at numerous colleges and universities across the world.
+- There are over 400 active chapters at numerous colleges and universities across the world.

 - LPH became a part of the National Communication Association (NCA) in 1988, and the official honor society of the NCA in July 1995.

 - LPH is an accredited member of the Association of College Honor Societies (ACHS).

 - LPH represents what Aristotle described in his book, Rhetoric, as the three ingredients of persuasion: Logos (Lambda) meaning logic, Pathos (Pi) relating to emotion, and Ethos (Eta) defined as character credibility and ethics.

 Goals of LPH

 - Recognize, foster and reward outstanding scholastic achievement in communication studies.

 - Stimulate interest in the field of communication.